 Despite the lack of success on the field after 1945, the Cubs hold a place in the hearts of their fans unlike most other teams in sports.
 Legendary ballplayers have suited up in Chicago Cubs uniforms over the years including Gabby Hartnett, Hack Wilson, Frank Chance, Ryne Sandberg, Fergie Jenkins, Billy Williams, Mordecai Brown, Cap Anson, Ron Santo, and Ernie Banks.

-Additionally, Wrigley Field has been the setting for some incredible baseball feats including Babe Ruth’s called shot, Hack Wilson’s RBI record of 191 in 1930, Rick Monday protecting the US flag from protestors, Kris Bryant’s game with three home runs and two doubles, Kerry Wood’s 20-strikeout game, not to mention the Steve Bartman incident.
+Additionally, Wrigley Field has been the setting for some incredible baseball feats including Babe Ruth’s called shot, Hack Wilson’s RBI record of 191 in 1930, Kris Bryant’s game with three home runs and two doubles, and Kerry Wood’s 20-strikeout game among many others.

-Theo Epstein, the architect behind the 2004 Boston Red Sox World Series team which broke the 86 year curse, signed on in Chicago in 2011.
+Theo Epstein, the architect behind the 2004 Boston Red Sox World Series team that broke their 86 year curse, signed on in Chicago in 2011.
 He told Cubs fans to be patient; that he had a plan, but it would take a little time to get there.
 Chicago trusted the baseball guru through some tough seasons as the plan began to take shape.
-The Cubs aggressively went after Joe Maddon and were able to sign him to a five-year deal in 2014.
+The Cubs aggressively went after Joe Maddon and were able to sign him to a deal in 2014.
 John Lester was signed that offseason to bolster the pitching staff and other notable moves brought in Dexter Fowler, Kris Bryant, Addison Russell, and Kyle Schwarber.
-Added to a lineup that included Anthony Rizzo and Jake Arrieta, the teams was gaining momentum.
+Added to a roster that included Anthony Rizzo and Jake Arrieta, the team was gaining momentum.
 An NLCS playoff berth gave Chicago great hopes for the future, despite being swept by the New York Mets.